Pallavi-Raveendranadreddy/BASIC-ANDROID-_EX_01/README.md

  ```
 /*
 Program to implement a Hello world Activity using all lifecycles methods using Android Studio .
-Developed by: PRAKASH M
+Developed by: VALASAREDDY PALLAVI
-RegisterNumber:  212222100035
+RegisterNumber:  212221240059
 */
 ```